Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

     <td valign="top"><i><ul><li>User Interface</li><li>ISO control system</li></ul></i></td>
     <td><i>"The challenge was to bring Zunhammer liquid manure spreader to ISO compatibility within four weeks.
         The control of the spreader had to be done by ISO terminal.
-        The open source library \isoaglib was the right instrument and together with the Zunhammer development team the we managed to build a running prototype punctual to the Agritechnica 2005.
+        The open source library \isoaglib was the righ&sect;t instrument and together with the Zunhammer development team the we managed to build a running prototype punctual to the Agritechnica 2005.
         The time frame of four weeks was achived."</i>
 </td></tr>
 </table>